rust-lang/prev.rust-lang.org/faq.md

 For a more in-depth explanation of why UTF-8 is usually preferable over UTF-16 or UTF-32, read the [UTF-8 Everywhere manifesto](http://utf8everywhere.org/).

-<h3><a href="#why-are-there-multiple-types-of-strings" name="why-are-there-multiple-types-of-strings">
+<h3><a href="#what-string-type-should-i-use" name="what-string-type-should-i-use">
 What string type should I use?
 </a></h3>

 Rust has four pairs of string types, [each serving a distinct purpose](http://www.suspectsemantics.com/blog/2016/03/27/string-types-in-rust/).
 In each pair, there is an "owned" string type, and a "slice" string type.
-Collectively, you end up with an organization like this:
+The organization looks like this:

 |               | "Slice" type | "Owned" type |
 |:--------------|:-------------|:-------------|